 Smooth transitions between key stages are important for all children.
 For children with SEN and/or Disability this process may be more disruptive.
 Advance planning for the transfer of pupils with SEN and/or Disability between phases is essential.

-Individual Review meetings with the SENCO will take particular account of any such transitions and provisions planned to meet needs.
+Individual Review meetings for children at transition point is expected with the SENDCo and provisions planned to meet needs.